HelTecAutomation/HeltecDocs/doc/wifi_halow/get_started/source/via_local.md

 ![](img/quick_start/17.png)

 5. Creat a new "heltec" folder in "hardware" folder.
+If there is already a "heltec" folder, you don't need to create a new one.

   ![](img/quick_start/heltecfolder.png)